 Mistake #5: Writing content that is boring or re-purposed

 Your relationship with your reader is the most important part of your email newsletter.
 You need their permission to market to them, which is the first step to building a great relationship.
 Now you need to send them useful content that tells them you care about them.

 But that’s not enough.
 The content has to be unique and useful.
 Bad email newsletter marketers will simply send rehashed blog posts, which is a bad idea.
 One selling point to entice subscribers to keep subscribed is to show that your email newsletter is a place where you share special reports, information and findings.

 For example, here are some good ways to think of the content you provide in your email newsletters:

 - Personal content – Don’t forget to share personal stories.
-Most of your readers will be around to learn what you have to say about your area of expertise.
-But sharing personal stories will build a great relationship with them.
+Most of your readers will be around to learn what you have to say about your area of expertise, but sharing personal stories will build a great relationship with them.

-It’s not easy to create a great email newsletter, but with a little engagement, a concentration on producing great content and a constant eye upon your metrics, you can have a very profitable email newsletter in just a few short months.
+It’s not easy to create a great email newsletter, but with a little engagement, concentration on producing great content and constant eye upon your metrics, you can have a very profitable email newsletter in just a few short months.

 What other mistakes do you see email marketers are making?